 When she didn’t know what to do after her divorce, her advisor “helped me create a way to figure out the rest of my life,” says Merrill client Sharron Ames.

 The decision to divorce has become increasingly common for couples over 50.
-In fact, people in this age group are now twice as likely to part ways as they were in 1990, according to research from the Center for Family and Demographic Research at Bowling Green State University.1 And according to AARP research, 66% of women who divorced after 40 say they initiated their divorces.
-2
+In fact, people in this age group are now twice as likely to part ways as they were in 1990, according to research from the Center for Family & Demographic Research at Bowling Green State University.1 And according to a Stanford University study, women actually initiate 69% of all marital breakups.2

 Splitting your finances during a divorce is never easy.
 These steps can help smooth the process.